 We first drove the latest Mercedes-Benz Sprinter back in 2018 & came away mightily impressed.
 The brand stated at that time, that an electric version would follow & in late 2020, Mercedes-Benz duly delivered, launching the eSprinter.

-The eSprinter shares its running gear with the smaller eVito electric van, which we drove in 2020 & like it’s smaller electric brethren, it’s quite a bit more expensive than the diesel variant, with prices starting at £51,950 for the eSprinter Progressive L2 H2 FWD, a price that excludes vat & the OLEV grant, currently £8000.
+The eSprinter shares its running gear with the smaller eVito electric van, which we drove in 2020 & like it’s smaller electric brethren, it’s quite a bit more expensive than the diesel variant, with prices starting at £51,950 for the eSprinter Progressive L2 H2 FWD, a price that excludes vat & the OLEV grant, currently a maximum of £6000.
 Customers should note, that where the diesel range feature three specs; Pure, Progressive & Premium, eSprinter is only offered in Progressive trim & with one size of battery, at just over 55kWh in capacity, which equates to a range of up to 96 miles.

 What’s it like compared to a diesel Sprinter ?